SilentMalachite/Scriptoris/README.md

 ## 🐛 Known Issues & Limitations

-- Large files (>100k lines) may experience performance degradation
+- **Performance**: Large files (>100k lines) may experience performance degradation
-- Some terminal emulators may not support all Unicode characters perfectly; Scriptoris adjusts cursor position using Unicode display width for better alignment
+- **Unicode Support**: Some terminal emulators may not support all Unicode characters perfectly; Scriptoris adjusts cursor position using Unicode display width for better alignment
-- LSP features require external language servers to be installed
+- **LSP Dependencies**: LSP features require external language servers to be installed
-- No GUI preview mode (terminal-only by design)
+- **Terminal-Only**: No GUI preview mode (terminal-only by design)
+- **Buffer/Window Commands**: Some advanced buffer and window management commands are temporarily disabled due to recent architecture improvements (will be restored in next release)

 ## 🗺️ Roadmap